Bicycle-sharing system: Medellín, Colombia

-The city of Medellin is home to 3.4 million inhabitants in 173 km^{2} and has long faced infrastructural mobility challenges.
-EnCicla is a bike sharing system in the city of Medellin (Colombia, South America).
+The city of Medellín in Colombia is home to 3.4 million inhabitants in 173 km^{2} and has long faced infrastructural mobility challenges.
+EnCicla is a bike sharing system in the city of Medellín (Colombia, South America).
 The bike sharing system is connected to other modes of transportation, such as the Metro.

 In 2010, three EAFIT students (Lina Marcela López, José Agusto Ocampo, and Felipe Gutiérrez) developed the idea of the EnCicla bike sharing system as part of their final project.
 The implementation of the system was decided in operation in August 2012, with the subsequent pilot program confirming its prospects for success.
 EAFIT advocated for the city to lead the system.
-This was implemented accordingly, resulting in the inclusion of EnCicla in the agenda of the city of Medellin and its incorporation into the transportation network.
+This was implemented accordingly, resulting in the inclusion of EnCicla in the agenda of the city of Medellín and its incorporation into the transportation network.
 In this regard, EnCicla consists of a mixture of shared, as well as separated, bike lanes on the roadway.
 In the first 3 months after the official launch, 15,700 bicycle rentals took place, with usage picking up sharply in subsequent months and years.
-In Medellin, an attempt was made to solve the demand problem with statistical analysis using historical data.
+In Medellín, an attempt was made to solve the demand problem with statistical analysis using historical data.
 The result of this analysis was the establishment of a heterogeneous bicycle fleet, with a minimum and maximum number for each station.

-In total, in Medellin there exist more than 90 stations in 7 zones, with 13 connected to other transport systems.
+In total, in Medellín there exist more than 90 stations in 7 zones, with 13 connected to other transport systems.
 Since inception, more than 13 million bicycles have been rented by the approximately 9,100 active members.
 In this context, the most frequently used stations are located in the western zone, near universities and colleges.
 These stations are located near train stations, which means that there is a high volume of people.
 To use EnCicla, citizens must register on the official website.
 In general, the system can be used free of charge by anyone 16 years of age or older and is available from 5:30-22:00 during the week and from 6:30-21:00 on Saturdays.
 Local residents must register through EnCicla's website prior to use, and tourists have the option of renting a bicycle using their passport.

 The establishment of EnCicla in recent years has helped relieve the complex transportation system in Medelin.
 However, the repositioning of bicycles at stations results in increased CO_{2} emissions, which run counter to the environmental importance of the project.
 In parallel, various activities have been carried out to promote the establishment of the system.
 These include a program that gives people over 8 years of age the opportunity to improve their knowledge and skills in cycling.